GSA/dx-pgadmin/README.md

 This is especially important if you happen to change the <b>PGADMIN_DEFAULT_EMAIL</b> and <b>PGADMIN_DEFAULT_PASSWORD</b>, as the retained volumes will persist the old values of these environment variables until the volume is pruned.

-# TODOS

-1. Load in server connections before containers go up so user doesn't have to manually add the connections.
-(Harder than it sounds!)

 # Useful Links

 ## Postgres